 - Divide the batter evenly between the two pans, approximately 590 grams per pan.
 Smooth the top of the batter with an offset spatula to even out the layer.
 Bake until a toothpick or cake tester inserted in the center comes out clean, about 25-30 minutes.

 - Remove the cakes from the oven and cool the cakes for 10 minutes on a wire rack.
 Spray the wire racks with nonstick spray or lightly brush them with oil.
 The oil will make it easier to remove the cake from the wire racks once they are cooled.
-Remove the cakes from the pan and let them cool completely on the wire racks, for at least 1 hour.
+Invert the cakes onto the wire racks and let them cool completely on the wire racks, for at least 1 hour.

-- The cakes can be stored at room temperature wrapped in plastic for about 24 hours or frozen up to 1 month.
-If freezing the cake layers, wrap each layer in plastic wrap, then place each cake in a freezer storage bag.
+- The cakes can be stored at room temperature wrapped in plastic for about 24 hours or frozen for up to 1 month.
+If freezing the cake layers, wrap each layer in two layers of plastic wrap, then place each cake in a freezer storage bag.

 Mascarpone Buttercream